How To Maximize Your Sleep Quality For Optimal Health, Muscles, And Performance

 You shouldn’t feel anything lingering in your stomach when you hit the sack.
 You should feel like you have an empty stomach.

 On the flip side, the ideal is not to go to bed hungry.
 If your ghrelin (the hunger hormone) is growling, it will be hard to fall asleep.
 Eating a hearty supper with lots of protein and some fats works well.
 That will slow down digestion.

 Powermove: Stop Eating 4-6 Hours Before Bedtime

 The other Powermove uses digestive aids like MassZymes, P3OM, and HCL Breakthrough.
 This will break down the food plus maximize your absorption and assimilation of the nutrients.

 Sleep BiOptimizer #6: Downshift From The Crazy Beta Brain Train:

-The brain always produces various electrical waves depending on it’s state.
+The brain always produces various electrical waves depending on its state.
 There are five major groups of brainwaves.
-Three of them are responsible for healing while the other two are more on the fight, flight, or freeze side.
-Check out this article.
-To find out more.
+Three of them are responsible for healing, while the other two are more on the fight, flight or freeze side.
+Check out this article. to learn more.

 - Walls HL, Walls KL, Benke G. Eye disease resulting from increased use of fluorescent lighting as a climate change mitigation strategy.
 Am J Public Health.
 2011;101(12):2222-2225. doi:10.2105/AJPH.2011.300246